 By doing this, you can help to cultivate a voice for your personal brand that’s uniquely yours, that helps people get to know you, and can help you achieve organic growth with audiences you may not otherwise be able to reach.

 However, it’s also easy to overshare.
 Elon Musk, for example, has both reached an audience beyond fans (and detractors) of Tesla Motors by building an irreverent personal brand that has included talking about his love of the TV show Rick and Morty and releasing songs on SoundCloud, but has also damaged the value of his company (and opened himself up to federal investigations) by discussing his plans to take Tesla private on Twitter and smoking marijuana on-camera with Joe Rogan.
 There’s a fine line between what works and what doesn’t, and you will likely very quickly learn when you’ve gone too far.
+For a detailed history on reputation management check out our definitive guide here.

 There’s also no reason to leave embarrassing, insensitive, or inconsiderate posts on social media, where they could scare off a prospective employer or cost you a major opportunity.
 Photos of college parties on Facebook rarely kill job prospects the way they might have a decade ago, but you also don’t need to make them available for public consumption, either.
 If needed, you can bring on a specialist to determine what to keep and what to delete, something that might be worthwhile if you’ve been active on platforms like Twitter and Instagram since your teens.